Jacksonville Domestic Battery by Strangulation Lawyers

 helps people defend against

 Domestic Battery by Strangulation is a relatively newly added law in the State of Florida.
 The legislative intent behind the law was to enhance the potential sentence for a person who commits battery by choking the victim.
 Sometimes, however, people are wrongfully arrested under this statute.
-If you, or a loved one, has been charged with Domestic Battery by Strangulation, call the experienced criminal defense attorneys of SLG Law to discuss your case today.
+If you, or a loved one, has been charged with Domestic Battery by Strangulation, call the experienced criminal defense attorney of LGL to discuss your case today.

 Domestic Battery by Strangulation is defined in Florida Statute 784.041(2)(a).
 To prove the crime of Domestic Battery by strangulation, the State must prove: